JesterEE/lantz/docs/tutorial/using.rst

     sine
     16:34:40 DEBUG    Closing port ('localhost', 5678)

-`idn` is only requested once, but waveform twice as you except.
+`idn` is only requested once, but waveform twice as you expect.
 The reason is that `idn` is marked `read_once` in the driver as it does not change.
 The value is cached, preventing unnecessary communication with the instrument.